Ukraine opposition urges fresh polls amid pro-EU rallies

 At the end of a summit in the Lithuanian capital on Friday, EU leaders warned they would not tolerate Russian interference in the bloc's relations with former Soviet republics.

-The summit reached provisional accords with Georgia and Moldova.'Like garbage'
+The summit reached provisional accords with Georgia and Moldova.

 Several Western countries condemned Saturday morning's intervention to disperse protesters gathered in Independence Square, which saw a number of people hurt.